waaman/Proxy-Wol-Redirect/README.md

 When i go to http://192.168.1.40:8565:
 - the magic packet is sent to the target machine MAC address
-- waitinh until TIMEOUT for wake up
+- waiting until TIMEOUT for wake up
 - when wake up the HTTP request is redirect to http://192.168.1.50